|

 didn't actually have a dial.

-Fortunately, the Ambler Gazette has
+Fortunately, the Ambler Gazette has a few newsworthy articles

-a few newsworthy articles concerning him.
-For instance, the
+concerning him.
+For instance, the house caught fire in March of

-house caught fire in March of 1927.
-The butcher shop was closed
+1927.
+The butcher shop was closed for two weeks while Ludwig

-for two weeks while Ludwig dealt with the aftermath.
+dealt with the aftermath.

 In 1928 Linford Shepherd, a painter and wall paper hanger who

-lived on the same street, papered and painted the
+lived on the same street, papered and painted the rooms in the

-the Gazette doesn't mention if the fire had anything to
+doesn't mention if the fire had anything to do with it.
+You can

-do with it.
-You can see the different chimneys in the
+see the different chimneys in the photographs above.

 Earl was married to Mary Elizabeth, who was born in Cedars, PA.